fwessels/kvbos/README.md

 kvbos is a **K**ey **V**alue **B**acked (by) **O**bject **S**torage.

-It is a Key Value store relying on storing key/value pairs in NVRAM that is backed by Object Storage.
+It is a Key Value store relying on NVRAM for storing key/value pairs that is backed by Object Storage.

 It is meant for very large datasets.
 By taking full advantage of emerging NVRAM trends, servers with up to 150 TB of total space can be created today.
 This will grow over the next one to two years to PB (Petabyte) scale size.

 ## Key ideas

 - Separate keys and values (store in separate objects)
+- Keys are stored in an immutable append-only fashion
 - Use persistent addresses via 64-bit addresses
 - Make snapshotting cheap and fast
-- Use same format for in-memory and object storage (meaning 'conversionless' loads & saves)
+- Use same format for in-memory and object storage (no conversions for IO)
-- Do not optimize for size, eg avoid varints (object storage is cheap)
+- Do not optimize for size, eg avoid varints
-- Keys are stored in an immutable append-only fashion
 - High performance and fully multi-threaded
 - Simplictly in use, minimal config (ideally none)
 - Fast restarts (esp. to accept writes again)